 There are two very critical pieces of advice that I want to leave with you;

-There are multiple factors that go into the decision-making process when it comes to how and when you should claim your Social Security benefits.
+Multiple factors go into the decision-making process regarding how and when you should claim your Social Security benefits.
 The process of focusing on and understanding your own unique needs and situation is how you will best arrive at your final decision.

 For questions about any wealth planning and asset management topics, do not hesitate to contact me to find out what options may be best for your situation.